dreamer-1996/learning-python-total-novice/README.md

 # learning-python-total-novice
+This project is for git and python.
-Mostly follows Automate the boring stuff python
+I am using automate the boring stuff
-It is for personal use
-I will later make it for public use